- What is a scam message?

 Many telcos have invested in SMS firewalls to stop scam text messages from being delivered to their customers.
 As the volume of attacks increases every day and attackers change techniques and sources to launch their attacks from, a firewall alone doesn’t prevent these types of attacks.

-Mobile network operators need an advanced messaging traffic analysis & network security platform in combination with real-time threat intelligence to protect their subscribers, brands’ reputation and revenues.
-For more information on how we can help MNOs, CPaaS providers and aggregators to protect their subscribers, please visit: https://www.adaptivemobile.com/products/messaging-protection-sms-firewall
+Mobile network operators need an advanced messaging traffic analysis & network security platform in combination with real-time threat intelligence to protect their subscribers, brands’ reputation and revenues ( including A2P monetization).
+For more information on how we can help MNOs, CPaaS providers and aggregators to protect their subscribers, please visit our page about SMS Messaging Protection.